3fs/puppet-ffmpeg/README.md

     class { 'ffmpeg': }

-The module depends on `apt` module and installs a new apt repository `ppa:jon-severinsson/ffmpeg`.
+The module used to depend on `apt` repository `ppa:jon-severinsson/ffmpeg`.
+As this repository no longer exists, user has to provide packages for ffmpeg and all dependencies in her repository.